-Caltrans Complete Pavement Work on State Route 1 in San Francisco.
-Follow Up Work Continues.
+Caltrans Nearing Completion on State Route 1 in San Francisco.

-The southern portion, approximately one mile in length, between the San Mateo County Line / John Daly Blvd and Holloway Ave, was completed back in late March and early April.
-The northern portion, approximately two miles in length, between Lincoln Way at the southern entrance of Golden Gate Park up to Lake Street in the Richmond District by the entrance into the General Douglas MacArthur Tunnel / Veteran Blvd, was just completed as of June 28, 2020.
+Prior to this, Caltrans completed grinding, paving, and lane striping work on the northern and southern portions of State Route 1 (SR-1) between March 2020 and June 2020.
+The work repaired multiple potholes, cracks, and imperfections on the roadway.
+The southern portion, approximately one mile in length, between the San Francisco / San Mateo County Line and Holloway Ave, was completed back in late March and early April.
+The northern portion, approximately two miles in length, between Lincoln Way at the southern entrance of Golden Gate Park and Lake Street in the Richmond District by the entrance into the General Douglas MacArthur Tunnel, was completed shortly after.

-Both portions originally involved overnight lane and tunnel closures, but work was adjusted to the daytime (and weekend) hours to take advantage of the lower traffic volume during the city's shelter-in-place ordinance.
-Note: tunnel closures only took place in the overnight hours.
-However, when recent traffic counts progressively resumed to normal conditions during June 2020, roadwork was shifted back into the overnight hours for all locations.
+Several months of this work was fast tracked as Caltrans was able to take advantage of the lower traffic volume during the city's shelter-in-place ordinance.
+Work was adjusted to the daytime (and some weekend) hours, however, when recent traffic counts progressively resumed to 'normal conditions' during June 2020, roadwork was shifted back to the overnight hours.

-Prior to the pavement repair and replacement work, Caltrans replaced the median barrier in Golden Gate Park between the 25th Ave split and Fulton St back in July 2019.
-The new barrier is now taller and blocks the glare from oncoming traffic and headlights.
-It is also stronger as the old barrier was worn by years of weather and traffic collisions.
-Additionally, Caltrans repaired or replaced various drainage pipes as well as upgraded multiple curb ramps in compliance with the Americans with Disabilities Act (ADA)
+Additional safety improvement work was completed back in July 2019.
+Caltrans replaced the median barrier in Golden Gate Park between Crossover Drive and Fulton St. The new barrier is now taller, blocking the glare from oncoming traffic and headlights and stronger as the old barrier was worn by years of weather and traffic collisions.
+Caltrans also repaired, replaced, and upgraded various drainage pipes and curb ramps in compliance with the Americans with Disabilities Act (ADA).